MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nc-wdm-get_virtual_device_data.md

 # GET_VIRTUAL_DEVICE_DATA callback

 ## -description

-The  <a href="/windows-hardware/drivers/ddi/wdm/nc-wdm-get_virtual_device_data">GetVirtualFunctionData</a> routine reads data from the PCI Express (PCIe) configuration space of a virtual function (VF) on a device that supports the single root I/O virtualization (SR-IOV) interface.
+The  [GetVirtualFunctionData](/windows-hardware/drivers/ddi/wdm/nc-wdm-get_virtual_device_data) routine reads data from the PCI Express (PCIe) configuration space of a virtual function (VF) on a device that supports the single root I/O virtualization (SR-IOV) interface.

 ## -parameters

 ### -param Context

-[in, out]
-A pointer to interface-specific context information.
-The caller passes the value that is passed as the <b>Context</b> member of the <a href="/previous-versions/windows/hardware/drivers/hh406642(v=vs.85)">PCI_VIRTUALIZATION_INTERFACE</a> structure for the interface.
+[in, out] A pointer to interface-specific context information.
+The caller passes the value that is passed as the **Context** member of the [PCI_VIRTUALIZATION_INTERFACE](/previous-versions/windows/hardware/drivers/hh406642(v=vs.85)) structure for the interface.

 ### -param VirtualFunction

-[in]
-A zero-based value that specifies the VF on the device from which data is to be read.
+[in] A zero-based value that specifies the VF on the device from which data is to be read.

 ### -param Buffer

-[out]
-A pointer to the buffer that contains the configuration information read from the PCIe configuration space of the VF.
+[out] A pointer to the buffer that contains the configuration information read from the PCIe configuration space of the VF.

 ### -param Offset

-[in]
-The offset into the PCIe configuration space data of the VF.
+[in] The offset into the PCIe configuration space data of the VF.
 This member specifies where this read operation begins.

 ### -param Length

-[in]
-The length, in bytes, of the data to be read.
+[in] The length, in bytes, of the data to be read.

 ## -returns

-The
-      <a href="/windows-hardware/drivers/ddi/wdm/nc-wdm-get_virtual_device_data">GetVirtualFunctionData</a> routine returns the length, in bytes, of the PCIe configuration data that was read after a successful read operation.
+The [GetVirtualFunctionData](/windows-hardware/drivers/ddi/wdm/nc-wdm-get_virtual_device_data) routine returns the length, in bytes, of the PCIe configuration data that was read after a successful read operation.
 If the read operation is unsuccessful, the routine returns zero.

 ## -prototype